home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 Probably 4 or 5 territories on meadow in 2020.
 Good evidence of breeding (alarm calls, adults with food etc.).

-Apparently established as breeder on H.H. pond.
-Possibly 1 or 2 more territories on the meadow.
-Perhaps up to 4 territories along 1.6 km Wensum valley strip.
+Apparently established as breeder on Hillside House main pond.
+Usually 2 or more territories on the meadow.
+[Perhaps up to 4 territories along 1.6 km Wensum valley strip.]

 sedge warblerEncounter rates for sedge warbler